 Nominations are also solicited, by way of the same cover letter, for honorary members.

-Chapter coordinator and Faculty Adviser compile the nominations.
+Chapter coordinator and Chapter Adviser compile the nominations.

 The student officers review the nominations and make selections of student nominees.
-The Faculty Adviser provides guidance on the selection process.
+The Chapter Adviser provides guidance on the selection process.

 From the nominations for honorary membership, the ΑΣΝ Advisory Group makes selections.
-(This group consists of 5 faculty and 4 staff members; the Faculty Adviser chairs the group.)
+(This group consists of 5 faculty and 4 staff members; the Chapter Adviser chairs the group.)

 Student selections are sent to the deans of the respective colleges for review.